Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     mc.rename('r_bicep_muscle', 'r_biceps_muscle')

-Now the information in the builder is out of sync.
-We can update it by doing the following
+Now the information in the builder is out of sync with the geometry in the scene.
+We can update it by doing the following:

 .. code-block:: python

     z.string_replace('r_bicep_muscle','r_biceps_muscle')

-Now if you build you will see it builds on the muscles new name and all the map names have changed as well.
+Now when we build you see that the newly-named muscle is correctly integrated into the rig, and all the maps painted on that mesh have had their names corrected as well.

 .. code-block:: python

     z.build()

+Mirroring a setup
+*****************

-String replacing to mirror a setup
+We can also use string replace to mirror half of a setup into a full symmetric setup.
-**********************************

-Same way we string replaced to change name of geometry we can do it to mirror a setup.
-In order for this to work the geometry needs to be mirrored to begin with as all this is doing is replacing names.
-You are telling builder to replace r_muscle with l_muscle and it expects l_muscle to be in scene.
+In order for this to work the geometry needs to be already-mirrored, with r_* and l_* prefixes used to distinguish between each pair of mirrored meshes.
+Assuming you have already created a rig on the right-side of the character, you will then tell the builder to replace r_muscle with l_muscle (note that all zBuilder will be doing here is changing names, so it expects all of the l_muscle meshes to already be in the scene).

-With that, you can run a little test scene that sets up 2 spheres and a cube with 1 attachment.
+Let's run a little test scene that sets up 2 spheres and a cube with 1 attachment.

 .. code-block:: python